-Application deadlines: March 1 and August 1, 2018
+Application deadlines: March 4 and August 1, 2024.

-For questions about this program, contact Peter Kingstone, Visual/Media Arts Officer
+For questions about this program, contact Peter Kingstone, Program Manager, Visual & Media Arts.

 - Organizations/collectives must be located within the City of Toronto and the activity for which the funding is requested must occur within the City of Toronto.

 - Artists must be professional.
 A professional artist is someone who has developed their skills through training and/or practice; is recognized as such by others working in the same artistic tradition; actively practices; seeks payment for their work; and has a history of public presentation.

 - TAC recognizes that due to systemic barriers within the broader arts community (e.g. limited mainstream presentation opportunities for artists from equity-seeking communities) that some flexibility may be required in interpreting eligibility criteria to take into account equivalent professional experience and contexts.
 Potential applicants from equity-seeking communities are encouraged to discuss their eligibility with the Program Manager in advance of submitting an application.

 - The project for which the funding is requested must take place in the City of Toronto.

 - The payment of artist fees is a requirement in this program.

 - Applicants may receive only one grant per calendar year through the Visual/Media Arts program and may not apply to other TAC discipline programs.
 However, TAC offers other types of granting opportunities through its Strategic Initiatives envelope, and you may be eligible to apply to one of these programs.
 Please consult TAC’s website for other granting opportunities.